skhatri-28/Quicksort-Experimentation/README.md

 |Alg C:| 144  |  1196  | 2433  | 6252  | 13241  | 40542   |
 |Alg D:| 105  |  2312  | 7565  | 42965 | 175611 | 16495512|

-## Summary of Overall Assignment

-1. Resources used: Youtube HackerRank video on Quicksort algorithm, GeekforGeeks website to understand how to shuffle elements, wikipedia to understand insertion sort, stack overflow for how to pass a method as a parameter

-2. Time spent on the assignment: 30-40 hours

-3. What was the most challenging part of this assignment?
-The directions were a little unclear which required me to rethink and revise my code multiple times.

-4. What did you like about this assignment?
-It allowed me to understand how the different algorithms perform in practice instead of just thinking of big O complexity.
-This code also required me to think outside the box about organization.

-5. How could this assignment be improved?
-A bit more clarity in the assignment description